ibm-cloud-docs/vmwaresolutions/vmonic/vmwaresol_ports.md

 * Windows® Active Directory™ has two options: single Windows Virtual Service Instance (VSI) and two HA dedicated Windows Server virtual machines (VMs).
    For single Windows VSI, the VSI is in the primary subnet.
 For Windows server VMs, the VSIs are in the infrastructure VMs subnet.
-* IBM Cloud infrastructure services network includes the following subnets.
+* {{site.data.keyword.cloud}} infrastructure services network includes the following subnets.
 For more information, see [IBM Cloud IP ranges](/docs/hardware-firewall-dedicated?topic=hardware-firewall-dedicated-ibm-cloud-ip-ranges#ibm-cloud-ip-ranges).
   * 10.0.0.0/14
   * 10.198.0.0/15
   * 10.200.0.0/14
   * 161.26.0.0/16
-* IBM Cloud endpoint service network includes 166.8.0.0/14.
+* {{site.data.keyword.cloud_notm}} endpoint service network includes 166.8.0.0/14.

 For more information about OCP networking, see [About the OpenShift SDN network provider](https://docs.openshift.com/container-platform/4.4/networking/openshift_sdn/about-openshift-sdn.html){:external}.